 Erika Mitsuhashi is an dance artist based based in Vancouver, on the unceded territories of the Squamish (Sḵwx̱wú7mesh Úxwumixw), Tsleil-Waututh (səl̓ilw̓ətaʔɬ) and Musqueam (xʷməθkʷəy̓əm) Nations.
 Spanning disciplines, her work and collaborative projects have been presented locally and internationally at platforms including PAUL Studios Berlin, Toronto Love-In, Surrey Art Gallery, Halifax’s Kinetic Studio, VIVO Media Arts, La Serre’s OFFTA festival of live art and Theatre Replacement’s PushOFF.
 As part of the inception of the XR Pilot program, she is excited to be the program coordinator and artist liaison.

-Sierra Megas is currently based on the traditional territories of the Lkwungen (lək̓ʷəŋən) (Esquimalt and Songhees) peoples, Victoria, BC.
-She holds a BAH in English Literature from Queen’s University, a Certificate in Visual Arts from Yukon School of Visual Arts and 3 years of self-directed study in contemporary dance and Contact Improvisation.
-In 2020, she was a recipient of EDAM Dance’s Scholarship Training Program.
-Sierra is in the early stages of developing her creative practice as a dance artist.
-She has worked in arts and culture administration over the past 7 years, and is excited to join New Works as the XR Pilot program manger.
+Sierra Megas is currently based on the traditional and unceded territories of the Musqueam (xʷməθkwəy̓əm), Squamish (Skwxwú7mesh), and Tsleil-Waututh (Səl̓ílwətaɬ) peoples also known as Vancouver, BC.
+She holds a BAH in English Literature from Queen’s University, and a Certificate in Visual Arts from Yukon School of Visual Arts.
+Sierra has engaged in self-directed study in contemporary dance and Contact Improvisation since 2018.
+She was a recipient of EDAM Dance’s Scholarship Training Program in Contact Improvisation, and has performed with Impulse Theatre in Victoria, BC.
+Sierra recently collaborated with Abi Hodson on a textiles and dance film installation as part of Nocturne 2021 in Halifax, NS.
+She is excited to support New Works as the XR Pilot program manager.

 Eric Cheung is a Vancouver based street dance / contemporary artist who was born in Calgary, Alberta—widely known for his specialization in the funk style of Popping.